1997–98 Houston Rockets season: Aftermath

-This marked the final season for Drexler, who received a standing ovation after the Rockets' Game 5 loss to the Jazz at the Delta Center; he then retired to take over the head coaching job at the University of Houston, where he had played college basketball along with Olajuwon, ending his fifteen-year career in the NBA.
-Also following the season, Willis was traded to the Toronto Raptors, while Elie signed as a free agent with the San Antonio Spurs, and reserve center Charles Jones, the oldest player in the league during the season, retired at age 41.
+This was also the final season for Drexler, who received a standing ovation after the Rockets' Game 5 loss to the Jazz at the Delta Center; he then retired to take over the head coaching job at the University of Houston, where he had played college basketball along with Olajuwon, ending his 15-year career in the NBA.
+Also following the season, Willis was traded to the Toronto Raptors, while Elie signed as a free agent with the San Antonio Spurs, and reserve defensive center Charles Jones, the oldest player in the league during the season, retired at age 41.